Copyright 2002-2023 © All rights are reserved on our product designs.

 This first version A is a pan manufactured by Moroso exclusively for Monkey Wrench Racing

 Some pictures of the insert version A (sitting over our scraper):

-Version B is the current Moroso pan sold by Moroso for the ZZ engines:
+Version B is for another Moroso pan for the ZZ engines:

 Moroso tray version B Insert